speguero/powerpkg/README.md

 >
 > You may have noticed that this project features both JSON (`package.json`) and CSV (`package.csv`) package files.
 Unfortunately, usage of `package.csv` is required for Windows systems utilizing PowerShell 2.0, as JSON support is nonexistent on said systems.
 >
-> If you are using PowerShell 3.0 or higher, ``package.csv`` is not required and can be deleted.
+> If you are utilizing PowerShell 3.0 or higher, ``package.csv`` is not required and can be deleted.

 The following are examples of an individual task entry in both JSON and CSV format: